-In 2014, the Oakland County Sheriff's Office sponsored the 8th Annual Soak n' Summer event with the Oakland County Parks and Recreation Division.
-Over 250 kids from the Pontiac, Auburn Hills, and Oxford/Orion Boys and Girls Clubs, and various Pontiac-based churches participated in the event at the Waterford Oaks Water Park.
+In 2015, the Oakland County Sheriff's Office sponsored the 9th Annual Soak n' Summer event with the Oakland County Parks and Recreation Division.
+Over 250 kids from the Pontiac, Auburn Hills, and Oxford/Orion Boys and Girls Clubs, as well as children from various Pontiac-based churches participated in the event at the Waterford Oaks Water Park.
 Sponsors of the event included the Oakland County Credit Union, Meijer, and Little Caesars Pizza.